truenas/documentation/static/includes/BrowsingSnapshotCollections1.md

 To access snapshots using a share, configure the client system to view hidden files.
 For example, in a Windows SMB share, enable **Show hidden files, folders, and drives** in **Folder Options**.
-From to the dataset root folder, open the <file>.zfs</file> directory and navigate to the snapshot.
+From to the dataset root folder, effective data provisioning allows you to open the <file>.zfs</file> directory and navigate to the snapshot.